RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 To install each of these in turn, click the relevant link and follow the instructions.

 ### Apple iOS
-Instructions for enhancing the editor in an Apple iOS web browser are not available yet.
-They are expected to be available by the middle of January 2019.
+*Instructions for enhancing the editor in an Apple iOS web browser are not yet complete.*

+Apple iOS browsers do not support Tampermonkey or similar features.
+This means you cannot configure Apple iOS browsers to activate the ehnanced editor automatically.
+However, you can activate the ehnanced editor manually each time you want to use it.

+These instructions are for the Safari browser.
+Similar methods are likely to work in other Apple iOS browsers.

+To set up the enhanced editor, create a bookmarklet as follows... *[to be completed]*

+To use the enhanced editor in a 7 Cups webpage, go to the webpage and tap the bookmarklet's icon.
+A message in the webpage tells you the enhanced editor is active.
+Then you can use the enhanced editor in that web page.
+If you reload the page, or if you go to a different page, then the enhanced editor is no longer active.
+To make it active again you must use the bookmarklet again.

 ### Using the enhancement